 Sreymom gratudated from university with a Bachelor of English Literature and Business Administration in Marketing in 2010, and is now almost finished her MBA in Enterprenurship Management.
 She has volunteered in organizations raising awareness about HIV, drugs, democracy, reproductive health, and the environment, and has worked as a Project Intern for a young women’s leadership program and as a Program Officer in the Education Unit of the National Federation of UNESCO Asssociations Japan.
 Sreymom’s experience working in poor communities has taught her that while her people have human rights, many don’t know how to access them – she wants to see all Cambodians have enough to eat, accessible education, and full protection of their human rights.
 Sreymom says that “As education is a key factor in a country’s development, so every child must be provided chance to go to school, especially girls” because educated girls will grow up to be women who can make decisions about their lives, make their own money, and transfer knowledge to the next generation.

 San is thrilled to be a part of the Free To Shine team, as this type of job has been his goal since he was in grade 9.
+San began his journey with Free To Shine as an Education Officer, but due to his hard work, ambition, many skills, and incredible compassion, he has worked his up through the organisation to become one of our Social Workers.
 While at school, San could not afford additional classes, he embraced the opportunity to attend free English classes offered by a pagoda and further ones offered by a small organisation.
 San has held many jobs including working in hotels and at an international airport.
 Whilst San did not particularly enjoy these positions, they enabled him to use the money he made to fund his university fees, gaining his degree in Information Technology.
+In 2016, San decided to further his education and enrolled in a Masters Degree of General Management.
 He promised his friends that once he was able to support himself, he would open up a small school to share his education so that more children could learn and support their families.
 He knows this is needed to help Cambodia grow.
 “Now I work at Free To Shine, I feel very happy to do this job to help the girls in the poor family,” says San.

 The second of eight children born to very poor farmer parents in a rural area, and with limited early schooling because of poverty and hardly any support or encouragement, Kimsea left his family’s home when he was 12 to live in the local pagoda.
 There he progressed through primary school, serving the monks to pay his way.
 Kimsea helped two of his younger siblings to move to the pagoda with him so that they too could receive an education.
 In 2008 Kimsea moved to Siem Reap to live in a different pagoda while he attended secondary school, and was able to bring another of his siblings with him, working at an NGO to support them all.
 In 2014 he was awarded a university scholarship to study Agriculture in Siem Reap, and has now entered the third year of his degree.
 Kimsea has overcome many obstacles to ensure his own education and that of his siblings.
 He is a firm believer in the life-changing power of education and he uses his own story to connect with and inspire the girls on the Free To Shine program.